Frequently Asked Questions

 Yes, Rapp-it can be used to stem the flow of the pipe leak until an alternative procedure can be completed.
 Isolating the pipes is the most effective repair however we understand this cannot always be done.
-In that instance simply turn down the pressure as low as possible when applying Rapp-it.
+In that instance simply turn down the pressure as low as possible.
+Contact our office for advice.

 If the pipe has a small leak and is unable to be completely dry, can Rapp-it be used?

 Absolutely.
 Rapp-it Pipe Repair is ideal for use in wet applications.
 We suggest the pipe be cleaned and roughened first to ensure a successful repair.